Practical Experience with Stable Set and Coloring Relaxations: Computational Study

-Finally, we examine the results for evil instances presented in Table~\ref{table_5}.
-As this is the first study of SDP-based bounds for these instances, we also review the values of the Lovász theta function, $\vartheta(G)$.
-Notably, $\vartheta(G)$ consistently overestimates $\alpha(G)$ across all instances, with differences ranging from approximately $3$ to $6.8$, indicating its lack of tightness as an upper bound.
-BOUND 1 provided a tighter upper bound on $\alpha(G)$ than $\vartheta(G)$ in four out of ten instances, and in some cases, it exactly matched $\alpha(G)$.
+Furthermore, we examine the results for evil instances presented in Table~\ref{table_4}.
+As this is the first study of SDP-based bounds for these instances, we also review the values of the Lovász theta function~$\vartheta(G)$.
+Notably,~$\vartheta(G)$ consistently overestimates~$\alpha(G)$ across all instances, with differences ranging from approximately~$3$ to~$6.8$, indicating its lack of tightness as an upper bound.
+BOUND 1 provided a tighter upper bound on~$\alpha(G)$ than~$\vartheta(G)$ in four out of ten instances, and in two cases, it exactly matched~$\alpha(G)$.
 BOUND 2 demonstrates significant improvements over BOUND 1.
-Notably, for six out of the ten instances considered, BOUND 2 exactly matches the stability number $\alpha(G)$.

-Interestingly, in instances where BOUND 2 does not exactly match $\alpha(G)$, it provides the same value as BOUND 1.
-In particular, we observe that for instances evil-N138-p98-myc23x6 and evil-N184-p98-myc23x8 both BOUND 1 and BOUND 2 coincide with $\vartheta(G)$.
+Notably, for six out of the ten instances considered, BOUND 2 exactly matches the stability number~$\alpha(G)$.
+Interestingly, in instances where BOUND 2 does not exactly match~$\alpha(G)$, it provides the same value as BOUND 1.
+In particular, we observe that for instances evil-N138-p98-myc23x6 and evil-N184-p98-myc23x8, both BOUND 1 and BOUND 2 coincide with~$\vartheta(G)$.
 Therefore, it is a future research to explore whether incorporating some other inequalities into the SDP to compute the Lovász theta function might improve the bounds on stability numbers for these instances.

 Finally, we note that the computational effort required to calculate BOUND 1 and BOUND 2 was relatively modest.
 In particular, we obtained stability numbers for several instances in remarkably short running times for most instances.
 This not only highlights the quality of the results but also emphasizes the rapid computation of upper bounds on the stability numbers of evil graphs.